 arbitrarily taking some standpoints or options "off the table" beforehand.
 (E.g., "Don't bring my drinking into this," or "Before we start,

-I won't allow you to attack my arguments by claiming 'That's just what Hitler would say!'")
+you need to know I won't allow you to play the race card, or to attack my arguments by claiming 'That's just what Hitler would say!'")

 They're Not Like Us: A badly corrupted, racist argument from ethos where